Megapixel99/stats-tracker/README.md

   name: 'test',
   pod: 'test-1', // useful if running multiple instances of the same application, defaults to the name, in this case `test`
   logger: console, // defaults to console if nothing is passed
-  timezone: 'UTC', // defaults to 'UTC' if nothing is passed, supports the timezones in `Intl`
   url: 'http://myDashboard', // HTTP route to to dashboard });
 ```